-Cub Cadet 782D: Little Tractor, Big Smoke
+Cub Cadet 782D: Little Tractor, Big Power

 The Cub Cadet line of garden tractors debuted in 1960 as “little brothers” to International Harvester’s compact Farmall Cub series.
 Originally to be called Cubette—a name that fell by the wayside in favor of Cadet—they were immediately popular and became a benchmark in the garden tractor segment.
 The Cub Cadet continued to be a high point all the way into the 1980s, when a financially ailing IH had few high points to talk about.

 By the summer of 1980, market issues, labor troubles, and serious errors in judgment by management had put IH on the ropes.
 The light truck line had been killed five years previously in an effort to consolidate the company’s manufacturing efforts, and production of the legendary Scout was scheduled to end in late 1980 for the same reason.
 IH began the process of liquidating parts of the company in order to keep the core business alive.
 In the midst of all this, the Cub Cadet 82 Series made its debut.

 The 82 line had been some years in the making, and was a substantial upgrade from previous models.
 There were five hydrostatic models, including the 482, 582, 682, 782 and 982, and some gear-drive units as well.
 These models are of little interest to us here because they were all powered by Brings & Stratton, Kohler or Onan air-cooled gas engines.
 For diesel fans, things got interesting after IH sold the Cub Cadet line to MTD in 1981.